kevin-bernardi/CudaGrid3D/README.md

 The `updateGrid2D` function generate the 2D occupancy grid.
 This function takes 3 thresholds as arguments:

-- freeThreshold
+- freeThreshold (used for frontier detection)
 - maxUnknownConfidence
 - minOccupiedConfidence

-For each cell (x,y) in the 2D grid a number (grid2DCellValue) between 0 and 100 is computed:
+For each cell (x,y) in the 2D grid a occupied confidence value (grid2DCellValue) between 0 and 100 is computed:

 - if there are no occupied cells in the column (x,y):
     1. the ratio of unknown cells in the height of the robot (floor margin excluded) is calculated: